 There are some cases when the culprit can be in the form of Lyme Disease.
 Lyme Disease has the power to cause many of the same symptoms as other Autoimmune Diseases.
 It is often unsuspected, and therefore many doctor hop seeking answers.
 The standard lab testing for Lyme isn't always accurate.
 Therefore there are two labs I recommend that do a more comprehensive Lyme test.
 You don't have to go to a Lyme Disease doctor to get this test done, you can simply have your Integrative M.D. send your blood to these labs below.

-IGeneX: is a reference lab out in California that specializes in research testing for Lyme Disease and associated Tick-Borne Illnesses.
-This lab tests for a much wider panel and can therefore detect more then a standard lab.
+This is a reference lab out in California that specializes in research testing for Lyme Disease and associated Tick-Borne Illnesses.
+This lab tests for a much wider panel and can, therefore, detect more than a standard lab.
 What does this mean?
-It means, if you DO have Lyme Disease and it’s not caught in the standard testing, you have a better chance of it being caught by this lab’s test.
+It means, if you DO have Lyme Disease and it's not caught in the standard testing, you have a better chance of it being caught by this lab's test.
 This testing is not covered by insurance and it roughly costs around $500.00 out of pocket.

 Vitamin, Mineral Deficiency Extensive Testing: